Common Ground Newsletter: May 2015

 Contents: | Things to Do | Welcome | Activate Your User Name | Make It Official: Admission | Like Us on Facebook | VISA Reminder: International Students | Who Is Your Advisor? | Important Dates | Helpful Links |

 Common Ground is the official newsletter for incoming graduates students to the Department of Electrical and Computer Engineering.
 We know you have a lot to do to as you prepare for graduate school, and Common Ground will walk you through the tasks you must complete before you begin autumn semester at The Ohio State University.
 It also will keep you informed about news and upcoming events.
 We will send you additional issues of Common Ground as the summer goes on, so keep an eye out!

-We look forward to meeting you!
-In the meantime, if you have any questions or concerns please contact us!
+We look forward to meeting you this autumn.
+In the meantime, if you have any questions or concerns please contact us:

 activate their Ohio State user name.
 This username is also your Ohio State email address!First things first: All students planning to attend Ohio State must

-You will receive the user name when you apply.
-Activating the name is one of the most important things you need to do before you accept your admission.
+You received your username when you applied.
+Activating your username is one of the most important things you need to do before you accept your admission.
 Your user name will be a combination of your last name followed by a dot and a number (e.g., name.#).
 Some people at Ohio State also refer to this as your "dot" number.
-Your user name will be used across the university for a variety of purposea, including forms, class registration, and accessing various areas of the university website.
+Your user name will be used across the university for a variety of purposes, including forms, class registration, and accessing various pages of the university website.